lawren/software-manifesto/README.md

 Open source isn’t perfect, but it offers some powerful lessons in how great software can emerge from alignment with real user needs:

 - It’s community-driven.
-Features are added because people need them—not because someone in a corner office had a hunch.
+Features are added because people need them, not because someone in a corner office had a hunch.
 - It’s meritocratic.
 Good ideas rise to the top, no matter where they come from.
 Politics matter less than practicality.
 - It’s transparent.
 Progress is visible.
 Roadmaps are public.
-Mistakes get made out in the open—and fixed just as publicly.
+Mistakes get made out in the open and fixed just as publicly.
 - It’s adaptable.
 Open source lives or dies by its ability to evolve.
 That responsiveness is something every team should aspire to.

-By channeling some of that mindset—open collaboration, honest feedback, and responsiveness to user signals—we can build software that doesn’t just “work,” but works well.
+By channeling some of that mindset (open collaboration, honest feedback, and responsiveness to user signals) we can build software that doesn’t just “work,” but works well.

 # Final Thought